European Expedition –

-Our time in Norway starts in Oslo, the very hip and architecturally rich capital of Norway.
-You’ll take a walking tour of the City centre and learn about the history of Oslo as we explore the docks, the Akershus Fortress, The Viking Museum and Embassy row.
-You’ll have lunch in the city’s funky street food district and enjoy free time in the afternoon to settle in and explore the city for yourself.
+Our time in Norway starts in Oslo, the trendy and architecturally rich capital of Norway.
+We’ll get oriented with a walking tour of the City centre and learn about the history of Oslo as we explore the docks, the Akershus Fortress, The Viking Museum and Embassy row.
+You will have lunch in the city’s street food district and enjoy free time in the afternoon to settle in and explore the city for yourself.

-On our second day in Oslo you’ll walk along the water’s edge of Oslo Harbor to the King of Norway’s Castle and grounds, where one of our favourite museums in Norway is located - The Norwegian Folk museum.
-Here you’ll find original homes and buildings collected from all over the country, ranging from Viking log cabins from the 900s to 1950s farmhouses.
-You’ll have free rein to explore and connect with these amazing buildings.
-We’ll enjoy a group dinner and time in one of our favourite Oslo bars on our final evening before we make our way west into the Fjords.
+On our second day in Oslo you will walk along the water’s edge of Oslo Harbour to the King of Norway’s Castle and grounds, where one of our favourite museums in Norway is located - The Norwegian Folk museum.
+Here you will find original homes and buildings collected from all over the country, ranging from Viking log cabins from the 900s to 1950s farmhouses. you will have free rein to explore and connect with these amazing buildings.
+We will enjoy a group meal and time in one of our favourite Oslo bars on our final evening before we make our way west into the Fjords.

 Bergen by way of Europe’s most scenic train journey

-The train from Oslo to the western port city of Bergen has consistently been voted one of the world’s most magnificent train journeys.
-You’ll pass through lush regions with pristine rivers, lakes and snowy mountains eventually arriving at the fjord lands of south-western Norway.
+The train from Oslo to the western port city of Bergen has consistently been voted one of the world’s most magnificent train journeys. you will pass through lush regions with pristine rivers, lakes and snowy mountains eventually arriving at the fjord lands of south-western Norway.

-While in Bergen you’ll explore the colourful wooden houses of the old wharf in the downtown, learn about the Hanseatic League (once headquartered on the old wharf) and its influence on the shaping of modern north European commerce and culture.
-You’ll take the funicular to the top of the spectacular Fløyen Mountain and take in the vast views over the fjords and city below.
+While in Bergen we will tour the colourful wooden houses of the old wharf in the downtown, learning about the Hanseatic League (once headquartered on this very old wharf) and its influence on the shaping of modern north European commerce and culture.
+We will then take the funicular to the top of the spectacular Fløyen Mountain and take in the vast views over the fjords and city below.

 Kayak-Camping Under the Northern Lights

-Your time kayaking and camping in the Norwegian Fjords will be something you will never forget and probably one of the most amazing experiences of your life.
+Your time kayaking and camping in the Norwegian Fjords will be something you will never forget and probably one of the most amazing awe inspiring of your life.

-On this 7-day kayaking, camping and hiking expedition through Norway’s fjords you’ll paddle your way through some of the world’s most spectacular landscapes, completely disconnected from the outside world.
-You’ll camp on beaches where Viking villages once thrived, eat and sleep under the stars as the northern lights dance overhead and earn every bit of it under your own power.
+On this 7-day kayaking, camping and hiking expedition through Norway’s fjords you will paddle your way through some of the world’s most striking landscapes.
+You will camp on beaches where Viking villages once thrived, eat and sleep under the stars as the northern lights dance overhead.

-You will hike to glaciers, zipline through gorges and learn about the effects of climate change at first-hand.
-You’ll also learn about the history and ecology of the region from our local guides.
+On our expedition through the fjords we’ll hike to glaciers, zipline through gorges and learn about the effects of climate change at first-hand from Norwegian climate scientists.

 Hoddevik: The Land that Time Forgot

-After our camp-kayak adventure in the fjords we’ll make our way back to Bergen where we’ll have a much-needed rest day before we board a passenger ferry and make the 5-hour passage along the west coast of Norway to the small, coastal town of Måløy.
+After our camp-kayak adventure in the fjords we will make our way back to Bergen where we’ll enjoy a much-needed rest day before we board a passenger ferry and make the 5-hour passage along the west coast of Norway to the small, coastal town of Måløy.

-While in Hoddevik we’ll be staying in a gloriously picturesque 19th century Norwegian farmhouse owned and operated by personal friend of Irish Gap Year and eccentric Norwegian boat builder and adventurer, Torkild Strandvik.
-Torkild’s house is an oasis of traditional cultures and people located in a vibrant hub for outdoor enthusiasts coming from all over Norway.
-Located a mere 100 feet from a white sand beach and surrounded by impossibly tall, snow-capped mountains, this is a place that will leave a lasting impression.
+While in Hoddevik we will be staying in a chic and picturesque 19th century Norwegian farmhouse owned and operated by personal friend of Irish Gap Year and eccentric Norwegian boat builder and adventurer, Torkild Strandvik.
+Torkild’s house is a blend of traditional Norwegian culture and outdoor enthusiasts coming from all over Norway.
+Located a mere 100 feet from a white sand beach and surrounded by majestic, snow-capped mountains, this is a place that will leave a lasting impression.

-While at Torkild’s house you’ll be learning to surf in the clear blue waters in front of his house.
-Sound crazy?
-It is.
-But trust us, you will love it!
+While at Torkild’s house you will be learning to surf in the clear blue waters in front of his house.
 You will be in the care of an experienced team of surf instructors and conditions are absolutely ideal here for learning. – Besides, who can legitimately say that they learned to surf in the arctic?!

-You’ll also be hiking in the mountains directly behind the house, fishing for your own meals and warming your bones in what is probably the most scenic hot-tub on Earth (we should know, we helped build it from scratch!).
+We will also be hiking in the mountains directly behind the house, fishing for some of our own meals and warming our bones in one very scenically located hot tub.

 Dinners in Hoddevika will be home-cooked, traditional Norwegian cuisine, which is hearty, healthy and very tasty.
-At night the northern lights will illuminate the evening sky overhead and as we share in the awe of their beauty.
+At night the northern lights will illuminate the evening sky overhead and as we share in the awe of their beauty.nd city below.